Skip to Content

 Alternatives

-Sticking with the Daiwa brand, we’ll look at the Daiwa Fuego LT first.
-This reel is priced around $20 more than the Exceler LT, and it contains a lot of the same features.
-You get the air rotor and air bail, the digigear system, but you also get a magsealed main shaft and buttery smooth seven bearing system which makes it better for saltwater applications.
-If you fish both fresh and saltwater, I would upgrade to the Fuego LT.
+Sticking with the Daiwa brand, we’ll first look at the Daiwa Fuego LT.
+This reel is priced around $20 more than the Exceler LT and contains many of the same features.
+You get the air rotor and air bail, the Digigear system, and a magsealed main shaft and buttery smooth seven-bearing system, which makes it better for saltwater applications.
+I would upgrade to the Fuego LT if you fish fresh and saltwater.

 Both of these reels weigh the same and have the same drags.
-They both focus on the light and tough philosophy, so it’s almost like comparing apples to oranges.
-You can read the complete Daiwa Fuego LT review HERE.
+They both focus on a light and tough philosophy, so it’s almost like comparing apples to oranges.

 Let’s switch gears and turn to Okuma.
 Here we have the Okuma Inspira.
 This reel is priced accordingly with the Daiwa Exceler, and it also uses a carbon fiber body for a lightweight and durable design.

-It comes with a cyclonic flow rotor, which is quite different than the Daiwa Exceler.
+It has a cyclonic flow rotor, which differs from the Daiwa Exceler.
 This one offers improved airflow over the rotor, which reduces the chances of corrosion and helps with saltwater fishing.

-We would say take the Okuma for saltwater applications but go with the Exceler LT for freshwater fishing and when you need more drag.
-You can read the full Okuma Inspira review HERE.
+We would say to take the Okuma for saltwater applications but go with the Exceler LT for freshwater fishing and when you need more drag.

 The last comparison we have is the Shimano NASCI.
 This is a high-quality reel priced a little more than the previous options.
-We still consider it highly affordable, given the fact that it’s loaded to the brim with features and retails for under $100.
+We still consider it highly affordable, given that it has features and retails for under $100.

-It has the Shimano cold-forged gearing that offers smooth retrieval, and it comes with 360 degree weatherproofing to prevent rust and corrosion over time.
-One exciting feature that stands out about the Shimano NASCI is their “G Free Body.”
+It has the Shimano cold-forged gearing that offers smooth retrieval, and it comes with 360-degree weatherproofing to prevent rust and corrosion over time.
+One exciting feature that stands out about the Shimano NASCI is its “G Free Body.”
 They designed the reel to sit closer to the rod, which means you’ll have improved balance and comfort when fishing.

-Overall, the features of the Shimano NASCI don’t stand out far from the Daiwa Exceler LT and for the price you’re better off with a Daiwa.
-Read the full Shimano NASCI review HERE.
+Overall, the features of the Shimano NASCI don’t stand out far from the Daiwa Exceler LT; for the price, you’re better off with a Daiwa.

 In Conclusion